tetianasokolova/computer-vision-project/README.md

 ---

 ## Dataset
-The dataset consists of images of 10 animals:
+The dataset consists of images of 10 animals: dog, horse, elephant, butterfly, chicken, cat, cow, sheep, spider, and squirrel.
-- Dog
-- Horse
-- Elephant
-- Butterfly
-- Chicken
-- Cat
-- Cow
-- Sheep
-- Spider
-- Squirrel

 ---